WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 - **Acceptable:** Original file format

-**Video preservation file specification details** Image essence coding: 10 bit JPEG2000 reversible 5/3 (aka “mathematically lossless”)<br/>
+**Video preservation file specification details**

+Image essence coding: 10 bit JPEG2000 reversible 5/3 (aka “mathematically lossless”)

-Interlace frame coding: 2 fields per frame, 1 KLV per frame<br/> JPEG2000 Tile: single tile<br/>
+Interlace frame coding: 2 fields per frame, 1 KLV per frame

+JPEG2000 Tile: single tile

-Color space: YCbCr (If source is analog NTSC (YIQ), PAL or SECAM (YUV), it shall be converted to YPbPr for digitization, which converts to YCbCr in digital)<br/>
+Color space: YCbCr (If source is analog NTSC (YIQ), PAL or SECAM (YUV), it shall be converted to YPbPr for digitization, which converts to YCbCr in digital)

-Video color channel bit depth: 10 bits per channel<br/>
+Video color channel bit depth: 10 bits per channel

-Native raster: archive file shall match analog original, which maps to 486 x 720 for 525-line (NTSC) sourced material, and 576 x 720 for 625 line (PAL & SECAM) sourced material.<br/>
+Native raster: archive file shall match analog original, which maps to 486 x 720 for 525-line (NTSC) sourced material, and 576 x 720 for 625 line (PAL & SECAM) sourced material.

 Aspect ratio: AFD (Automatic Format Description) values shall be provided.
-4:3 material shall use the AFD 4:3 code; 16:9 materials shall use the 16:9 code.<br/>
+4:3 material shall use the AFD 4:3 code; 16:9 materials shall use the 16:9 code.

-Native frame rate: the frame rate of the original shall be preserved in the file with no conversion (29.97 shall remain 29.97, 25 as 25, etc.)<br/>
+Native frame rate: the frame rate of the original shall be preserved in the file with no conversion (29.97 shall remain 29.97, 25 as 25, etc.)

 Native color space: If the material is analog sourced, YIQ shall be converted to YPbPr before digitization, YUV (PAL & SECAM) to YPbPr before digitization.
 YPbPr material shall be maintained.
 RGB analog material shall be maintained as RGB.